16 April 2025

 Safety leadership: making the difference starts with you

-For leaders who truly want to integrate safety into their way of working
+For leaders who truly want to integrate safety into the way they work

 There are rules.
 There are procedures.
 There are checklists.
-Yet incidents, near misses, and close calls still happen.
+But accidents, near misses, and situations that just barely end well still happen.
 How is that possible?

-Because safety doesn’t live on paper.
-It lives in behaviour.
+Because safety is not in paper.
+It is in behaviour.
 In choices.
 In culture.
 And that culture?
-It’s shaped largely by leadership.
+It is for a large part shaped by leadership.

-This article is for every leader who thinks: I want to do more than check if the helmet is on.
-You want to build a team that owns safety.
-You want to integrate safety into your daily leadership without it feeling like an extra task.
+This article is for anyone in a leadership position who feels: I want to do more than just check whether the helmet is on correctly.
+You want to build a team that carries safety itself.
+You want to know how to integrate safety into your daily leadership, without it feeling like something “extra.”
 You want to lead safety – not manage it.

 Welcome.